Human rights abuses in Chile under Augusto Pinochet: Disappearances

-While "disappearing subversives" was the central instrument of state terror administered by the Argentine military regime from the 1960s to the 1980s, it was still extremely widespread and prevalent in Chile as well.
+While "disappearing subversives" was the central instrument of state terror administered by the Argentine military regime from the 1960s to the 1980s, it was also extremely widespread and prevalent in Chile.
 According to the Rettig Report, 1,248 people were "disappeared" by the Pinochet Regime.
 However, this number still remains a source of contention, as hundreds of bodies have yet to be discovered.
-There are several different approximations made for the number of people who had been "disappeared" by the military regime.
-Many of those who "disappeared" were not given the chance to escape nor become asylum seekers elsewhere.
+Several different approximations have been made for the number of people who were "disappeared" by the military regime.
+Many of those who "disappeared" were not given the chance to escape or seek asylum elsewhere.
 Their bodies were deliberately hidden in undisclosed locations.

 Only seven days after Pinochet seized power, he ordered the military to round up approximately 10,000 students, workers, and political activists and jammed them into Santiago's National Stadium on September 18, 1973.
 This stadium, which symbolized Chile's greatest pastime, turned into a concentration camp within a few days.
 Many were tortured and gunned down, and several hundred bodies were shuttled into secret mass graves.
-These were victims of a well-organized program of official, yet a clandestine, program of torture and murder.
+These were victims of a well-organized program of official, yet clandestine, torture and murder.

-Many people were last seen in the detention and torture centers instituted by the intelligence agencies of the military regime.
+Many people were last seen in the detention and torture centers established by the intelligence agencies of the military regime.
 Following Pinochet's arrest in 1998, Chile made a renewed effort to uncover the atrocities of the past.
-For the first time in several decades, human rights lawyers, and members of the armed forces wanted to investigate where the bodies of the "disappeared" were buried.
-On January 7, 2000, President Ricardo Lagos made a 15-minute nationwide address, revealing that the armed forces had uncovered information on the fate of approximately 180 people who had disappeared.
-According to Lagos, the bodies of at least 150 of these people were thrown into lakes, rivers and the Pacific Ocean.
-The whereabouts of hundreds of more bodies remain unknown.
+For the first time in several decades, human rights lawyers and members of the armed forces wanted to investigate where the bodies of the "disappeared" were buried.
+On January 7, 2000, President Ricardo Lagos made a 15-minute nationwide address, revealing that the armed forces had uncovered information about the fate of approximately 180 people who had disappeared.
+According to Lagos, the bodies of at least 150 of these people were thrown into lakes, rivers, and the Pacific Ocean.
+The whereabouts of hundreds more bodies remain unknown.